snowflk/java-switcher/README.md

 # java-switcher

-A mini script that helps you switch Java version quickly
+A mini script for MacOS that helps you switch Java version quickly

 ## Installation
 #### Homebrew